Jowai: Connectivity

 A few buses operate along this route.
 The district's most popular modes of transport are the Tata Sumo and the Tata Indica, which function on a shared passenger basis.
 The charge for traveling from Shillong to Jowai by either a Tata Sumo or Tata Indica is र100, with fairly good availability throughout the day.

 The district has no rail or air links.
 The nearest rail service is in Guwahati, Assam, about 160 km away, serving many destinations.
 Umroi Airport (E.K Mawlong Airport), the nearest airport, has a service with limited flights to Kolkata.

 Tourist spots

 The town is relatively quiet with respect to tourism.
-Most tourist attractions are a short distance from town, except for the "Iaw Musiang," one of the oldest market areas in the district.
+Most tourist attractions are a short distance from town, except for the "Iaw Musiang", one of the oldest market areas in the district.
+Jowai Teer is also one of the popular gambling sports in Jowai.
+Its origins are unknown.